Graduate Financial Assistance

 - Federal Unsubsidized Stafford Loans

 School of Education Assistantships

 Graduate assistantships offering tuition fellowships and financial stipends are available through the school.
 Assistantships offer a stipend, while tuition fellowships pay for 21 semester hours of coursework.
-Assistantships are limited in number, are available only to full-time graduate students, and are awarded on a competitive basis.
-In the past, a greater number of assistantships have been awarded to doctoral students rather than master's degree-seeking students.
-For doctoral students, the university also sponsors university fellowships, teaching fellowships and dissertation fellowships.
+Assistantships are limited in number, are available only to full-time EdD or PhD graduate students in the School of Education, and are awarded on a competitive basis.
+In addition, the university also sponsors fellowships, teaching fellowships and dissertation fellowships for doctoral students.
 The latter two fellowships are available only to advanced graduate students.

 Student Development: The Division of Student Development offers graduate assistantships which include a tuition scholarship and a stipend in exchange for 20 hours of work per work in the area of student affairs or student services.
 For more information, including how to apply, visit the Graduate Assistantship Information page.

 Information Technology Services: Loyola's Information Technology Services offers graduate internships in research and academic computing.
 For more information, including how to apply, contact Information Technology Services at: 773.508.2270.